tztsai/ruminer.app/src/pages/terms.md

 You agree to be responsible for everything done with your account, whether authorized by you or not, until you either close your account or notify the operator that your account has been compromised.
 You agree to notify the operator immediately if you suspect your account has been compromised.
 You agree to select a secure password for your account, and keep it secret.

-The operator may restrict, suspend, or close your account on the Service according to its policy for handling copyright-related takedown requests, or if the operator reasonably believes that you've breached these terms.
+The operator may restrict, suspend, or close your account on the Service if the operator reasonably believes that you have breached these terms.
+The operator reserves the right to terminate, without warning, any account found to be posting objectionable content or engaging in abusive behavior.

 ### Your Content